aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 ### Step 2

-Create a `Person` class that implements all these interfaces.
-For the implementation, do `System.out.println("some appropriate message")`.
+Create a `Person` class that implements all of these interfaces.
+For the implementation, use `System.out.println("some appropriate message")`.

 Then, assign it to variables of each of the types (`Sapient`, `Sentient`, `Biped`, and `Person`), and see what methods you can call on each.

-> Tip: Want to use IntelliJ like a pro?
+> **Tip**: Want to use IntelliJ like a pro?
 Place the variable name on a new line, followed by a dot.
-Then hit "Ctrl+Space" and IntelliJ will show you the methods you can call.
+Then hit `ctrl+space` and IntelliJ will show you the methods you can call.

 The solution is in the `src` directory.